 The melody of Anthem comes from the folk song “Kopala studienku”.

-The first sheet music for the song “Nad Tatrou sa blýska” was written by A. H. Krčméry on 16 March 1843, and in 1864 it was first musically harmonized by the composer Ján Levoslav Bella.
+The first sheet of music for the song “Nad Tatrou sa blýska” was written by A. H. Krčméry on 16 March 1843, and in 1864 it was first musically harmonized by the composer Ján Levoslav Bella.

-The national anthem is played or sung especially on public holidays, commemorative days, anniversaries and other important occasions.
+The national anthem is played or sung especially on public holidays, commemorative days, anniversaries, and other important occasions.